 1. The safety of the pediatric market.
 Like Medicare, Medicaid will naturally have downward pressure on reimbursement rates.
 This has, and will continue to manifest itself, in variability of all reimbursements in all of Medicaid including pediatric services, depending on numerous factors.
 What is different at the pediatric level is that there is a greater willingness for change when a product or service rate become unreasonable.

-This is willingness to change is driven by two factors.
+This willingness to change is driven by two factors.
 The first is unlike Medicare, Medicaid providers have greater access to their state legislators.
 Not that they do not have access to their congressman or senator, but that the state representatives are much easier to access and to convey a message as opposed to a U.S. senator who represents half an entire state versus county.

 The second is that there is a greater willingness to make changes to a state-managed program.
 Unlike Medicare, Medicaid is less bureaucratic in nature, with less red tape, and greater administrative freedom at the local level.
 Also, when a Medicaid policy change negatively impacts children and causes loss of access, or worse loss of life, there is an inevitable hue and cry.
 Usually watchdog groups and DMEs themselves can draw a direct line to the policy in question and the negative impact it has had to a child’s life.
-This in its self is usually enough motivation for an elected official to change his or her policy to favor increased reimbursement for pediatric home health care services.
+This in itself is usually enough motivation for an elected official to change his or her policy to favor increased reimbursement for pediatric home health care services.

 2. The increased reliance of state Medicaid programs on MCOs.
 This trend will exclude more and more providers while rewarding those that can adapt.
 MCOs will be looking for ways to let fewer providers into their networks as well as exclude existing providers that do not meet their increasingly sophisticated data requirements.
 Providers that have the ability to demonstrate their superiority of clinical care will stand out by being a greater value to the MCO, giving these DMEs a seat at the MCO’s table.
 Because MCOs prefer a smaller network of qualified providers, those that receive in-network contracts will enjoy a company-wide advantage, including expansion into new services such as pediatric home health care, if they are not already a provider, or further growth if they already offer these services.